James Murgatroyd Hubbard

-In October 1899 Hubbard had commenced bankruptcy proceedings, at the time of these proceedings the Western Australian Bank held trust titles as security for overdrafts by Hubbard.
-Hubbard was the trustee for the Estate of AJ Wroth at the time of the bankruptcy proceedings which were at the arbitration stage of proceedings before Hubbards death.
-During arbitration Hubbard had indicated the he was about to receive the sum of ₤13,000 from the estate of a relative, and it was arranged for him receive an advance of ₤10,000.
-Hubbard made an offer to pay ₤4,000 to settle his debts.
+In October 1899 Hubbard had commenced bankruptcy proceedings; at the time of these proceedings the Western Australian Bank held trust titles as security for overdrafts by Hubbard.
+Hubbard was the trustee for the estate of A J Wroth at the time of the bankruptcy proceedings which were at the arbitration stage of proceedings before Hubbard's death.
+During arbitration Hubbard had indicated that he was about to receive the sum of £13,000 from the estate of a relative, and it was arranged for him to receive an advance of £10,000.
+Hubbard made an offer to pay £4,000 to settle his debts.
 The proceeding were referred back to the judge who was loath to send Hubbard to gaol due to his age and ill health.
 Arbitration was suspended for fours months while the aunts estate was realised.

 Hubbard died in hospital from the effects of poison, a Coronial Inquiry held on 7 November 1899 by Acting District Coroner Dr E Black, found the cause of death was asphyxia caused by strychnine The jury in the inquest concluded that Hubbard died as a result of poisoning, the coroner was unable to distinguish as whether it was accident.